Mission 22 · Stage 3

 Think of it like

-Like drawing numbers with seven stick pieces — each digit has its own pattern.
+It's like drawing numbers with seven sticks — each number has its own shape.

 Meet the parts